 And other unpleasant comments.
-People would assume that I wanted to be an ustadzah (which means ‘religious teacher’ in arabic) (just because I wear the hijab?) (but ameen to that I guess?), made fun of the style of my tudung, and more.
+People would assume that I wanted to be an ustadzah (which means ‘religious teacher’ in arabic) (just because I wear the hijab?), made fun of the style of my tudung, and more.
 I pretended to not be affected by it… but deep down it certainly did.

 Outside my uniform, my friends would basically find me strange and uncool.
 I received these comments while I was still young.
 The peer pressure was strong and I just couldn’t understand WHY.
 What’s the issue with this cloth I wear on my head?
 What I thought of as a pretty piece of scarf, is viewed as ugly?
 I’d be lying if I say these comments did not affect me, and I did have moments when I felt like taking off the hijab altogether.
 I wanted to “dress normally” too.
 I wanted to be “fashionable”, “cool”, I wanted to belong. and I was at a young, highly impressionable age, who like many other people my age, just wanted to fit in.
 As a result, I began to think that wearing the hijab wasn’t compulsory at all.
 I tried to convince myself that the act of wearing the hijab isn’t necessary.
 I let society have an influence on me.
 I thought to myself,

 One day, when I accompanied my mom to the market, I decided to not wear my hijab.
 I thought, I’m still thirteen.
 It’s okay.
 Just this once.
 To be honest, I did feel a pinch of guilt, but I was too lazy that day to change to my long pants and don my tudung.
 Something in my heart stopped me for a while.
 It just didn’t feel right.
 My palms were sweaty, and I was afraid of what my mom would say.
 But when I emerged from my room without my hijab on, she looked at me different.
 She frowned.

 “Where’s your tudung?”